shospodarets/shospodarets.github.io/_posts/2015-01-19-fetch_in_action.md

 ---

 <blockquote>
-    In short, Fetch API- it's a new Promise-based standard for doing AJAX requests.
+    In short, Fetch API- it's a new Promise- based standard for doing AJAX requests.
 </blockquote>

 Syntax for XHR was provided more then 10 years ago (XMLHttpRequest2 - about 4 years ago).<br>